Installation

 Troubleshooting

-If the CLI command doesn't work, try running npx shadcn@latest init -d
+If the CLI command doesn't work, try running npx shadcn@latest init to see if the issue persists.

 If it does, refer to the shadcn/ui documentation first.
 In such case, it's a shadcn/ui issue, not a Launch UI one.